fmbot-discord/docs/docs/commands/artists.md

 ---

+### .fmserverartists

+Shows top alltime artists for everyone in your server.

+!!! note "Examples"
+    `.fmsa`

+    `.fmserverartists`

+---

 !!! warning "A note about artist chart commands"
     Last.fm [restricted](https://getsatisfaction.com/lastfm/topics/api-announcement-dac8oefw5vrxq) access to artist images a while ago, so unfortunately we can no longer offer artist charts.